MEET OUR ATHLETES

 Zdeno Chara

-Zdeno Chára is a Slovak professional ice hockey defenseman who serves as captain of the Boston Bruins of the National Hockey League.
+Zdeno Chára is a former Slovak professional ice hockey defenseman who served as captain of the Boston Bruins of the National Hockey League.

 Chris Mazdzer